utdata/icj-cli-tools/csvkit/UsingCsvkit.md

 `$ jupyter notebook`

 This will start a Jupyter Notebooks server and throw you into a browser window.
-It will look something like this:
+It will look something like the image below.
+Go under "New" and select **Bash**.

 ![notebook-start.png](../images/notebook-start.png)

+What this will also do is take over your terminal window, which is now running the Jupyter Notebooks server.
+If you need to do further terminal work, you'll need to open a new window (command-n) or tab (command-t).

+Now we'll move into my [Hotels data pipline](hotels/Hotels data pipeline.ipynb) notebook.